chrullrich/WUAPItest/README.md

 If the following conditions are met, it will create a file at `C:\Windows\reboot.required`:

+* At least one update that requires a reboot has been installed.
 * The environment variable `PDQSERVER` is set.
 * The value of this environment variable does not match the local host name.
 (If the value contains dots, only the part before the first dot is considered.)